Some of the numbers presented in this website may not be the most recent available

 Mongolia has a unicameral legislature with the 76-seat National Assembly (The State Great Khural) elected every 4 years by popular vote.

-The oil and gas industry is overseen by The Ministry of Mining and The Petroleum Authority of Mongolia (PAM).
-PAM was established in 1990 following which the Petroleum Law was adopted in 1991 to regulate operations.
+The oil and gas industry is overseen by the Mineral Resources and Petroleum Authority of Mongolia (MRPAM) first established in 1990 following which the Petroleum Law was adopted in 1991 to regulate operations.